dedenbangkit/dedenbangkit/README.md

 ...OK
 </p>
 <p align="left">
 Furthermore, the advanced features of org-mode, such as tagging, search capabilities, and agenda views, can greatly support government officials in efficiently navigating and accessing information.
 Implementing org-mode as a productivity tool can contribute to improved organization, streamlined workflows, and enhanced collaboration among civil servants.
 While it may be an ambitious goal, envisioning a scenario where all civil servants in Indonesia adopt and benefit from org-mode's capabilities can inspire increased productivity and effectiveness in government operations.
-Let's embrace the potential of org-mode and work towards optimizing our work processes for the benefit of all. 😄
+Let's embrace the potential of org-mode and work towards optimizing our work processes for the benefit of all. 😄 LOL, why you so serious...
 </p>

 <hr />